AdobeDocs/audience-manager-learn.en/help/web-implementation/dil/updating-to-dil-version-8-0-or-greater.md

 * As stated in the description of this page, this will only cover “client-side” DIL implementations, used by AAM customers who do not have Adobe Analytics.
 If you have Adobe Analytics, you should use the server-side forwarding method of implementing AAM.
 This method is described in the [documentation](https://experienceleague.adobe.com/docs/analytics/admin/admin-tools/server-side-forwarding/ssf.html).

-## Duplicate and Deprecated Elements and Methods {#duplicate-and-deprecated-elements-and-methods}
+## Duplicate and deprecated elements and methods {#duplicate-and-deprecated-elements-and-methods}

 In prior versions of DIL and ECID, there were duplicative methods (methods that do the same function in both DIL and ECID), which caused confusion regarding which one to use.
 Typically, you needed to use both of them and match them up, and that message was not well communicated to our customers.
 Starting with DIL 8.0, these duplicate methods and elements have been deprecated in DIL, and it is recommended that you use the ECID version.